Feliks Konarski: War service

 During World War II, he served with General Władysław Anders' Polish Second Corps in Italy.
-There, literally on the eve of the Poles' victorious storming of Monte Cassino, he wrote the unforgettable and moving anthem, Czerwone maki na Monte Cassino (The Red Poppies on Monte Cassino).
+There, literally on the eve of the Poles' victorious storming of Monte Cassino, he wrote the anthem, Czerwone maki na Monte Cassino (The Red Poppies on Monte Cassino).

 At the time of the battle, the mountain terrain of Monte Cassino was covered with red poppy flowers at the peak of their bloom.
 Afterwards, the poppy flowers became a deeper red in color because they were nourished by the blood of Polish soldiers that died during the famous battle.

 This song, set to music that same night by Alfred Schütz, became Konarski's most famous composition, served to maintain his compatriots' spirits in one of Poland's darkest hours, and after the war was banned in Poland under communist rule.
 The song became an unofficial anthem and, when it was played, many people stood at attention.

 Text of Czerwone maki na Monte Cassino ('The Red Poppies on Monte Cassino') — refrain, in English and Polish: